Endeavour Silver - Selling The News Today

 At the beginning of the year, guidance for 2017 was issued by management, which is shown below.

-From Endeavour Silver January Press Release
+Source: Endeavour Silver January Press Release

 According to management: